Scoring your Credit - How's your FICO?

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Know your FICO
+Know your FICO score

-Curious about your credit score?
-Call us at 405-513-7700.
+Curious about credit scores?
+Give us a call: 405-513-7700.